 One important thing to remember about sealing the leaks is getting the right product for the job.
 If you’re applying caulking on the exterior of your home, make sure to ask at the store for a type of caulking that can withstand the weather conditions where you live.
 The same goes for weather-stripping.
 There are various materials used for weather-stripping different areas of your home.
 Cost of weather-stripping will vary with the material, but you’re not likely to spend a lot, especially compared to what you could save on your energy bill.

-To recap using the above list, here are some recommendations for the type of weatherization or leak fixing that can be done for these common leaks.
+To recap using the above list, here are some recommendations for the type of weather-stripping that can be done for these common leaks.
 Note, you individual home and situation may warrant different methods.

 - Around windows and doors use caulking for parts that don’t move and weather-stripping for parts that do move.